"...fast paced, engaging, and funny..."

 "I strongly urge you to read this amazing novel."

 He relaxed as the woman came back into view.
 She hadn’t moved, other than to offer a forced smile at him.
 He didn’t mean to stare, invading the woman’s privacy, but he couldn’t look away.
 Her eyes, beseeching and beautiful, yet without any spark.
 Her vulnerability beyond raw, verging on potent.

 The words grief and sorrow flashed at him like flipped over cue cards from childhood.
 He reminded himself of the circumstances.
 It was a wake after all.
 Not everyone got plastered and told ill-humored jokes to mask emotions.
 But this was a different kind of grief.
 It went beyond that which had emanated from the employees of Big C’s and others who knew Elroy.
 The woman’s sorrow so intense, so forceful, he felt her profound loneliness.
 There wasn’t a name or a way to describe what he witnessed in those big brown eyes of hers, but it existed in the same way the moon existed during the day.
 Her grief radiating from a place no armor could protect, from deep within, bursting directly from her soul.

-like he did.
-Elroy’s life meant something extraordinaire to this woman.
+Elroy’s life meant something extraordinary to this woman.
 Something which brought her here.
 To a hole in the wall bar, in a town so small, businesses shut down for funerals.

 Also by Gloria Joynt-Lang

 Cover design by Kaitlyn Morris